 - IFRS 9, Financial Instruments, Classification and Measurement.
-The Company anticipates that the adoption of this standard will have no material impact except for additional disclosures. - IFRS 10, Consolidated Financial Statements, replaces the guidance on control and consolidation in IAS 27, Consolidated and Separate Financial Statements, and SIC-12, Consolidation Special Purpose Entities.
+The Company anticipates that the adoption of this standard will have no material impact except for additional disclosures. - IFRS 10, Consolidated Financial Statements, replaces the guidance on control and consolidation in IAS 27, Consolidated and Separate Financial Statements, and SIC-12, Consolidation - Special Purpose Entities.
 IFRS 10 changes the definition of control under IFRS so that the same criteria are applied to all entities to determine control.
 The Company anticipates that the adoption of this standard will have no material impact.

-Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) Three months ended June 30, 2012 and 2011
+Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) For the six months ended September 30, 2012